lghackett/ARE212-section/README.md

 ### March 17
 * Some notes on using git/GitHub
-* Getting started on a ConvolvedContinuousAndDiscrete class
+* Convolved Classes: Getting started on a ConvolvedDiscreteAndDiscrete class